liusam111/Monkey-Bot/update_log/Update Log 8-2-2020.md

 ## New Features

-### `~remind`: Month String Format
+### `~remindme`: Month String Format

-The `~remind` command now supports the Month String format, for people who prefer to entering the month over the `MM-DD-YYYY` format!
+The `~remindme` command now supports the Month String format, for people who prefer to entering the month over the `MM-DD-YYYY` format!
 This includes common abbreviations of the 12 months.
 Examples of this format can be found below:
 ```
 ~remindme august 9
 ~remindme aug 9 12:30 pm